Moki00/skill-assessments/it-operations/it-operations-quiz.md

 - [ ] Gray: microphone / Black: speakers
 - [ ] Red: microphone / Green: speakers
 - [ ] Green: microphone / Pink: speakers
-- [x] Green: speakers / Pink: microphone
+- [xo] Green: speakers / Pink: microphone

 ## Q50.
 Which key assists limited keyboard layouts (such as on a laptop) with accessing the full range of keys?

 - [ ] Alt (Windows) or Option (Mac)
-- [ ] Meta
+- [ ] ~~Meta~~
-- [x] Fn
+- [xo] Fn = i hate these keyboards
 - [ ] Shift

 ## Q51.
 You power up your computer and it starts in Safe Mode.
 What should you do?

-- [ ] Restart the computer
+- [o] **Restart** the computer = first
-- [ ] Work as you normally do until the problem is resolved
+- [ ] Work as you normally do until the problem is resolved = no
-- [ ] Reconfigure the startup sequence so that the system starts again normally
+- [ ] Reconfigure the startup sequence so that the system starts again normally = no
-- [x] Determine the cause and address the issue
+- [x?]
+Determine the cause and address the issue = second

-Idea behind the answer: let's go for a quick restart to see whether the problem fixes itself or not, then only try to determine the cause and address the issue.
+quick restart to see whether the problem fixes itself or not, then only try to determine the cause and address the issue.

 ## Q52.
 Which security tool can be doubled up to offer additional protection without being redundant?

-- [ ] account protection
+- [ ] account protection = redundant
-- [ ] firewall
+- [ ] firewall = redundant
-- [ ] antivirus
+- [ ] antivirus = redundant
-- [x] backup
+- [xo] backup

 ## Q53.
 The mouse pointer is behaving erratically.
 What should you do first?

-- [ ] Use the keyboard instead
+- [ ] Use the keyboard instead = pro level
 - [ ] Restart the computer
-- [x] Clean the mouse, specifically its optical sensor, and ensure that you are using it on the proper surface
+- [xo] Clean the mouse, specifically its optical sensor, and ensure that you are using it on the proper surface
-- [ ] Disassemble the mouse to look for loose parts or corrosion
+- [ ] Disassemble the mouse to look for loose parts or corrosion = not that ball

 ## Q54.
 How many wire pairs are in a CAT-5 cable?

 - [ ] 8
-- [x] 4
+- [xo] 4
 - [ ] 5
 - [ ] 16